 Then, in 1967, Leary created the League for Spiritual Discovery, a religious organization whose spiritual practices centered around the use of LSD.
 This was, in part, an unsuccessful ploy to allow Leary and his associates to continue using the drug in the face of looming bans.

-Timothy Leary’s 1967 move to Southern California brought him closer to the center of the counterculture movement of which he’d become a leading figure.
+Timothy Leary’s 1967 move to California brought him closer to the center of the counterculture movement of which he’d become a leading figure.
 At the same time, it also increased his exposure to celebrities and criminality.

 He also moved his family to Laguna Beach to participate in the activities of the “Hippie Mafia” known as the Brotherhood of Eternal Love, a non-profit religious organization similar to his own League for Spiritual Discovery.